Zeyzers/nyra/README.md

 - **Dark theme ready**: Perfect for night-time browsing.
 - **Built with Electron**: Powered by HTML, CSS, and JavaScript.
 - **Keyboard-first navigation**: (Planned) Navigate effortlessly without a mouse.
+- **Navigation controls**: Forward/back buttons like any modern browser.
+- **Dynamic address bar**: Updates with current URL in real time.
+- **Dynamic window title**: Shows page title in the app window.
 - **Modular by design**: Extend and customize with ease.

 ---